someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 2.2b Purple screen --> enter a new password, re-enter password to confirm.

--might need this? sudo service mysql restart??

-(enter the root user password, in this case its mine)

 ## Step 3 - Install PHP

 3.1 Copy & paste the code below: